 - Described by Gould as ‘One of the most beautiful and graceful objects that can be conceived’.

 - Small to medium-sized wallaby.

 - Head to tail length can reach slightly longer than 1 m.
 The tail makes up half of the total length.

 - Named “bridled” for the distinctive dark-bordered white stripes that run from the cheeks, down the back of the neck and around behind the shoulders.

-- Has a small, claw-like spur or “nail” 3 – 6 mm long and partly covered in hair at the end of its tail.
+- Has a small, claw-like spur or “nail” 3–6 mm long and is partly covered in the hair at the end of its tail.